-- a reduction in reliance on the parent company for financial support typically, such a situation would arise when a group's financial resources are needed to support a financially impaired parent or affiliate company; - an increase in the provision of financial support to the parent in this situation, funds the company expected to have for its own purposes are now needed to support other entities in the group; - a high level of dependency on group operational resources this situation would consider disruptions in services (computer systems, actuarial, etc.) provided by related companies; and - a rating agency downgrade reflecting difficult financial conditions at the group level.
+- a reduction in reliance on the parent company for in ancial support typically, such a situation would arise when a group's financial resources are needed to support a financially impaired parent of affiliate for pany; - an increase in the provision of financial separat to the parent in this situation, funds the company expected to have the sown purposes are now needed to support other entities in the graph: - a high level of dependency on croup operational resources this situation would consider disruptions in services (computer systems, actuarial, etc.) provided by related companies, an - a rating agency down rade reacting difficult financial conditions at the group level.